-- The term project is defined under URA as an activity or series of activities funded with federal financial assistance received or anticipated in any phase.
-In addition, URA states that program rules will further define what is considered a project. - Under Section 104(d), a project is an activity or series of activities undertaken with HUD financial assistance received or anticipated in any phase.
-Section 104(d) benefits are triggered if the activity is a CDBG or HOME funded activity and the HUD assisted activity is part of a single undertaking.
+Under Section 104(d), a project is an activity or series of activities undertaken with HUD financial assistance received or anticipated in any phase.
+Section 104(d) requirements are triggered if the activity is CDBG-DR funded and the HUD assisted activity is part of a single undertaking.